rxhatred/articleflaskpy/README.md

 # articleflaskpy

-How to run the spider :

-$ scrapy crawl scrapynews
+just run ./app.py or python app.py to start running the flask application